All right, here's the latest flash from the from Reuters over Judge Vinson.

 Italy said that it was preparing for a potential mass exodus of migrants escaping turmoil in North Africa after a rise in flows of illegal immigrants from Tunisia.

-So they're clamoring for the Bushes.
+So they're clamoring for the bushes.

-They're clamoring for the Bushes.
+They're clamoring for the bushes.

 Meanwhile, Hillary Clinton's out there saying, yeah, Al Jazeera is the real news.

-Al Jazeera is real here.
+Al Jazeera is really here.

 Here's Hillary.